Cleaning and Caring for Your Hearing Aids

-- Gently clean your hearing aids every other day with soft, dry tissue.
+- Gently clean your hearing aids with soft, dry tissue every other day.

-- Don’t place your hearing aids down in wet areas like the bathroom or kitchen.
+- Don’t place your hearing aids in wet areas like the bathroom or kitchen.

 - Avoid using excess hairspray and other sticky or gooey hair products while wearing your hearing aids.
 Gels, creams, liquids and aerosols can build up inside your hearing aids and cause problems.

 - Keep pets and children away from your hearing aids.
-Small hearing aids are a choking hazard, and some animals might like to chew on them.
+Small hearing aids are a choking hazard; some animals might like to chew on them.

 - Disposable batteries can run out in a few days, especially if you have a hearing aid with many features.
 Carry spare batteries and replace them as soon as they go dead.

-- Store your hearing aids in a safe place like the top drawer of a dressing table or a locked cupboard when not in use.
-If you live in a humid environment, using a dehumidifier or drying case is a good idea.
+- Store your hearing aids in a safe place, like the top drawer of a dressing table or a locked cupboard, when not in use.
+A dehumidifier or drying case is a good idea if you live in a humid environment.